-WHITEHOUSE STATION, N.J., March 12, 2021 — Chubb and Carnegie Mellon University’s Heinz College of Information Systems and Public Policy have awarded the Cyber COPE Insurance CertificationSM (CCIC) designations to a group of insurance professionals who recently completed the program.
+WHITEHOUSE STATION, N.J., March 10, 2022 — Chubb and Carnegie Mellon University’s Heinz College of Information Systems and Public Policy have awarded the Cyber COPE Insurance CertificationSM (CCIC) designation to a select group of insurance professionals.

-Co-created by Chubb and Carnegie Mellon in 2018, the program gives commercial agents, brokers, and wholesalers the opportunity to learn and become certified in industry best practices in cyber security risk management, governance, and operations, as well as the ability to create a well-crafted commercial cyber insurance program to help protect and support a client in the event of a cyber incident.
+Co-created by Chubb and Carnegie Mellon in 2018, the CCIC program gives commercial agents, brokers, and wholesalers the opportunity to learn and become certified in industry best practices in cyber security risk management, governance, and operations to become a high-performing cyber risk advisor.

 The eight-month hybrid program consists of onsite residential and virtual sessions (with the option of 100 percent virtual attendance), a series of interactive webcasts, and a capstone project.
-Participants engaged in sessions about: origins of computer science; cyber risk resilience; cyber governance and insurance solutions; privacy and data security law; diagnostics, assessment and measurement, including presenting about exposures and subsequent coverage; and more.
-The curriculum was administered by a combination of Chubb insurance professionals and Carnegie Mellon faculty.
+Participants engage in sessions about cyber security foundations, cyber risk and resilience management, effective incident response, cyber law and regulation, developing custom insurance solutions, and more.
+The curriculum is administered by a combination of Chubb insurance professionals and Carnegie Mellon faculty.

-“For the fourth consecutive year, we are once again delighted to offer the prestigious CCIC designation to this dedicated group of program graduates for the third consecutive year,” said David Ulicne, Heinz College Senior Director of Executive Education Programs.
-“Agents and brokers with the designation have demonstrated incredible determination throughout the course of the program to undertand their clients’ current cyber security exposures facing their clients and can help them implement better risk management practices into place.”
+“For the fourth consecutive year, we are once again delighted to offer the prestigious CCIC designation to an outstanding group of graduates,” said David Ulicne, Heinz College Senior Director of Executive Education Programs.
+“Agents and brokers who have earned this designation have demonstrated a profound understanding of the current cyber security exposures facing their clients and can help them implement better risk management security practices.”

-The agents and brokers in CCIC’s third graduating class work for a variety of organizations, ranging from major global and regional brokerages to small town, family-owned agencies across the globe.
+The agents and brokers in CCIC’s fourth graduating class work for a variety of organizations, ranging from major global and regional brokerages to small-town, family-owned agencies across the globe.

 About Chubb Cyber

 Chubb is a leader in insuring cyber risk.
-Combining industry-leading underwriting and expert third-party incident response services, Chubb offers policies that are tailored to the specific needs and risks of its clients to ensure they are ready with the tools and expertise necessary should a cyber incident occur.
+Combining industry-leading underwriting and expert third-party incident response services, Chubb offers policies that are tailored to the specific needs and risks of its clients to help them with the tools and expertise necessary should a cyber incident occur.
 Keeping an eye on the ever-evolving cyber security landscape, Chubb looks for ways to do more for its clients by offering cutting-edge products and holistic services to each and every client.
 For more information, visit: https://www.chubb.com/cyber.